Review: OmniFocus 2

 Is OmniFocus worth the effort, and can the solution help you with your productivity needs?
 This article will cover this productivity suite in all details.

 Notice (May 2018): This article focuses on OmniFocus 2, which is an outdated version.
-It has been replaced by OmniFocus 3 on iOS.
-On the Mac, version 3 is due to be released this Summer.
+It has been replaced by OmniFocus 3 on all platforms.
 For an analysis of the next major release, take a look at my review on OmniFocus 3.

 Task management with complexity and GTD